32bitx64bit/Thelongdrive-distance-cheat/README.md

 Basically moral of the story, the mod team for TLD is full of terrible people who can't take any sort of critism , disagreement, or different views.
 Basically their in a eco chamber.
 They also seem to ban people for having a black person as their profile, talk about racism from the mod team.

+Also I just found out (thanks to message logger) that the mods seem to ban people who don't answer, not scummy or corrupt at all.

 Bad bans / warns log. (i'll try and keep it updated here and now)

 BANNED FOR NOW ANSWERING IF HE OWNED THE GAME OR NOT LMAO